What is AI and How Can Law Firms Use it?

 Using AI in law firms augments the abilities of legal professionals to do their jobs.
 Overall, AI helps reduce the time spent on manual tasks, freeing up more time to devote to relationship-building and client-focused activities.

-Law firms can realize numerous benefits for both clients and the bottom line:
+Law firms can realize numerous benefits of adopting AI for both clients and the bottom line:

 Increase productivity

-Using AI to automate routine manual tasks and brainstorm ideas helps improve efficiency across the firm.
+Using AI in law firms to automate routine manual tasks and brainstorm ideas helps improve efficiency across the practice.
 AI-driven processes eliminate labor-intensive, time-consuming activities to boost productivity, whether searching for a contract, conducting due diligence, or creating an invoice.

 When lawyers become more efficient, they can focus more time on their clients—while increasing the time spent on billable work.